Office: Ritchie School of Engineering and Computer Science

 Students with a Bachelor of Science in Engineering/Science

 For students admitted to the PhD program with a bachelor’s degree, 90 QH are required, 75 of which must be completed at the University of Denver.
 A minimum of 48 QH must be at the 4000-level or higher and may include as many dissertation research hours (Independent Research and Independent Study) as considered appropriate by the advisor and department chair.
-The student with his/her advisor will develop an appropriate plan of study with core requirements, an area of specialization (depth requirement), breadth requirement and advanced mathematics.
+The student with their advisor will develop an appropriate plan of study with core requirements, an area of specialization (depth requirement), breadth requirement and advanced mathematics.
 The core will consist of 8 QH of coursework.
 The area of specialization will consist of 16 QH of coursework.
 An additional 6 QH of coursework (excluding independent research) is required as related breadth requirement.
 The student must complete a minimum of 16 QH at the 4000-level courses, excluding independent research.
+In addition, a grade of C- or better must be obtained in each course in order for that course to count toward the credit hour requirements.
+An overall minimum GPA of 3.0 is also required for graduation.
 Prior to completion of the comprehensive exam, the plan of study must be approved by the student’s PhD committee and the department chair.

 If a student is entering the PhD program without a relevant master’s degree, the student should work with their advisor in order to meet the degree requirements for a master’s degree.
 All requirements for the given master’s degree must be met.